 If you agree to take part in this program, during the school year, your child will receive a backpack every Friday, filled with food for the weekend.
 Backpacks will be dispensed in a discreet and caring manner.
 The simple meals may include food like macaroni and cheese, beef ravioli, canned chicken, canned tuna, fruit granola bars, peanut butter, soups, juice and other items.
 Backpacks are to be returned to school on Mondays and they will be filled and returned to the child on Fridays.
 There is no cost associated with this program.

-For parents needing medical forms for such things as medical care plans, administration of over-the-counter medication, administration of prescription medication, tube feeding forms, and more, please visit our Medical Information page.
+For all parents of students with a chronic medical condition that requires treatment at school, the Medical Care Plan consists of a Medical Action Plan form and may also include a Physician's Authorization for Prescription Medication at school.
+Medial Care Plans are required to be updated annually.
+For parents needing medical forms for such things as medical care plans, administration of prescription medication, tube feeding forms, and more, please visit our Medical Information page.
 Students are required to have new forms completed each school year.

-During the 2019-2020 school year Holly Area Schools, has planned the following activities related to asbestos-containing materials throughout the school district:
+During the upcoming school year (2023 - 2024) Holly Area Schools has planned the following activities related to asbestos-containing materials throughout the School District:

-Six Month Periodic Surveillances: Six Month Periodic Surveillances will be completed every six months and continue on a regular six-month schedule.
-Next scheduled check will be August 2019 and February 2020.
+Six Month Periodic Surveillances: Six month periodic surveillances will be completed every six months and continue on a regular six month schedule.
+The next scheduled rounds will occur in August 2023 and February 2024.

-Asbestos Abatement Projects: As of the beginning of the school year, there are no asbestos abatement projects scheduled for the next twelve-month period.
-When necessary to support renovations of building operations, abatement will be completed by trained and accredited personnel.
+Asbestos abatement Projects - Scheduled: As of the beginning of the school year, there are no known asbestos abatement projects scheduled.
+If necessary to support renovations, asbestos abatement will be completed in accordance with all state and federal regulations by trained and accredited personnel.

-AHERA Management Plans are available for review in each school building office or at the Administration Building (920 Baird Street Holly MI).
-Summaries for all of the asbestos abatement projects conducted prior to the 2016-2017 school year are located in the AHERA Management Plan, while complete documentation is maintained at the Administration building.
+AHERA Management Plans are available for review in each school building office or at the Karl Richter Campus Facilities and Operations Office (920 Baird Street Holly, Michigan).
+Summaries for all of the asbestos abatement projects conducted prior to the 2023 - 2024 school year are located in the AHERA Management Plans, while complete documentation is maintained in the Facilities and Operations Office.

-Questions regarding the Asbestos program for Holly Area Schools may be addressed to Ms. Jessica Kimmel, Facility Supervisor at (248) 328-3163.
+Questions regarding the asbestos program for Holly Area Schools may be addressed to the Supervisor of Facilities and Operations during business hours at (248) 328-3163.